comanezz/the-monkees/README.md

 **Home**

-The Home page uses a carousel with 3 pictures switching alone or can be switch manually.
+The Home page uses a carousel with 3 pictures switching automatically or can be switch manually.
 There is no big title of the band's name on this page because we can clearly see written "The Monkees" on the logo and in the main pictures.

-Each rectangle includes an image and a title which are clickable.
-The user has multiple choice to navigate in the website by selecting one of the clickable rectangle under the pictures.
+Each rectangle includes an image and a title which links the user to another page.

 **Videos**

-The Video page features 3 embed Youtube video.
+The Video page features 3 embedded Youtube videos.

 **Music**

 The Music page features:
  - 4 images cover
- - 3 lyrics button
+ - 3 lyrics buttons
  - 1 Spotify player.

  The images are used above the audio player and the lyrics buttons.
 Each audio has a different song which is related to the image and the lyrics.